Lonny Kocina is a visionary who is passionate about marketing. He also knows a little bit about bringing an idea to life.

-Lonny pioneered the concept of his agency’s nationally trademarked Pay Per Interview Publicity® business model which enables clients to purchase publicity by the story.
 “It’s a familiar concept.
-If you pay for a pizza, you get a pizza; if pay for a car, you get a car; and with us, if you pay for media coverage, you get media coverage,” he explains.
+If you pay for a pizza, you get a pizza; if you pay for a car, you get a car; and with us, if you pay for media coverage, you get media coverage,” he explains.
 “Clients come to us because they are tired of paying hourly retainers and getting little tangible return.”
-Media Relations Agency has arranged tens-of-thousands of news stories on behalf of hundreds of clients.

-Where did the idea for The CEO’s Guide To Marketing come from?
+Where did the idea for Media Relations Agency come from?

 What does your typical day look like and how do you make it productive?